kyuheejo/or-scheduling-tool/README.md

 [Tabu Search](https://towardsdatascience.com/optimization-techniques-tabu-search-36f197ef8e25) is a commonly used meta-heuristic used for optimizing model parameters.
 A meta-heuristic is a general strategy that is used to guide and control actual heuristics.
 Tabu Search is often regarded as integrating memory structures into local search strategies.
 As local search has a lot of limitations, Tabu Search is designed to combat a lot of those issues.

 In this problem we start by adding staffs one by one based on predefined priorities betwen areas.
 If adding a staff makes the solution obsolete (i.e., violates the hard constraint) that operation is saved and maintained in Tabu List.
 The process is repeated until we fill in all operating rooms.
+The solution with least number of staffings (i.e. minimum cost) is selected.

 ## How to use